44uk/nem-petit-ico/docs/index.md

 Mosaic sale scripts for personal or small ICO project use.

-* No Server needed.
+* No Server required
-* No Database needed.
+* No Database required
-* Just NodeJS.
+* Just NodeJS

-*Haven't finished testing on MAINNET yet.*

 ## Requirement

 * Node.js 6.11.4 or greater

 ## Installation

+Download or clone source code.

 ```bash
 $ npm install